-The Baltimore Orioles and the Boston Red Sox meet in MLB opening day action from Fenway Park.
+The Baltimore Orioles and Boston Red Sox meet Saturday in MLB action at Fenway Park.